Cow Roast: Sports and recreation

 Berkhamsted and Hemel Hempstead Hockey Club has been based at Lockhart Field, behind the Cow Roast Inn, since 1957.
 The grounds are named after a prominent former player, captain of the First XI, club president and local building contractor, Donald E. Lockhart (b.1912 – d.1993).

 During the 1970s and 1980s, Chipperfield Clarendon Cricket Club and the Middlesex Women's Cricket team played matches at Lockhart Field.

 Hatch End Hawks lacrosse team was based there between 2012 and 2014.

-Since June 2013, Lockhart Field has also been the home of Berkhamsted Rugby union Football Club.
+Since June 2013, Lockhart Field has also been the home of Berkhamsted Rugby Union Football Club.

 The sports fields at Cow Roast are regularly used by a number of local amateur football teams, including Maclay FC and Berkhamsted Raiders CFC.

 Berkhamsted Bowmen Archery Club meets regularly at Lockhart Field.

-Dance, drama and dog training classes also take place on site.
+Classes available on site include dance, drama and dog training.

 The grounds are occasionally used for hot-air balloon launches, and for Caravan and Motorhome Club rallies.

 Chesham Model Flying Club operates from a field beside Newground Road.

 Berkhamsted School Rowing club also has a base on the Grand Union Canal which is accessible via Newground Road.

 Northchurch Cricket Club is based nearby, at the playing fields on the north side of the A4251, close to the junction between Tring Road and Dudswell Lane.

 There are numerous hiking, running, cycling, canoeing and boating routes throughout the locality, as well as a campsite in an orchard on Norcott Hill.

 The Chiltern Way long-distance footpath passes through Cow Roast.

 The local newspaper is the Hemel Hempstead Gazette & Express.